NatachaH/laravel-trackable/README.md

 composer require nh/trackable
 ```

-Publish the database and the config for the media:
+Publish the database and the translation for the trackable:

 ```
 php artisan vendor:publish --tag=trackable